 To summarize, here are the distinguishing characteristics of social engineering in Matchism vs. the way it’s been used up to this point:

 - Social engineering is a systemic field: It’s not sufficient to show that some technique works, we also need to know what the side effects are.
-This distinguishes social engineering, which considers the overall effects on the entire system, from simple behavioral engineering, which is only concerned with changing the behavior at the individual level.
+This distinguishes social engineering, which considers the overall effects on the entire system, from simple behavioral engineering, which is only concerned with changing the behavior at the individual level, nevermind the consequences.

 - Social engineers will recognize that there are multiple classes of behavioral engineering and that it is best for each individual and for The People as a whole to use the least invasive class that is effective, “best” being defined by having the least effect on individual freedom and stress levels.
 Matchism distinguishes 5 classes of behavioral engineering:

 - Sometimes people want to do things that are both to their benefit and to the benefit of society as a whole.
 An example of this would be providing hand sanitizer near the entrance of stores and doctor’s offices: People want to be clean and germ free and merely facilitating this behavior will cause it to happen, in this case reducing the spread of infections which is something that benefits everyone.
 Rumble strips cut into the edges of roadways would be another example: When you hear the noise on your tires, you know you’re off the roadway and need to steer back into your lane, which protects you and everyone around you.
 Instructions at the point of use of a device would be a third example: People want to know how to use the device but may just need information to do so correctly.